April Meeting

 Meetings

 We meet on the second Thursday of each month at 7pm except in August (we have a picnic) and December (we have a party).
 We are now doing hybrid meetings so you can choose to come in person or participate via Zoom.
-We normally meet at Creator Lutheran Church, 13250 SE Sunnyside Rd in Clackamas, but this month we are meeting at the Triskelee Farm.
-(See the notice next to this one).
-Everyone is welcome to attend!
+We meet at Creator Lutheran Church, 13250 SE Sunnyside Rd in Clackamas,

 Members can find recordings of past meetings under the Member Pages tab.